hiiraeth/crabinet/README.md

 - **This tool moves files.** Always run with `--dry-run` first to confirm the results before committing, especially on a folder you care about.
+- **Only runs on Unix based systems.** This tool will not work in a Windows environment.
 - **Collisions are auto-renamed.** If a file with the same name already exists in the destination category folder, the incoming file is renamed (`report (1).pdf`) rather than overwriting.
 Note that `--dry-run` does not currently model